hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

         - provide high transmission rates
         - can work in full duplex mode
         - can work in  broadcat, multicast and unicast

+- hub vs switch
+    - similarities
+        - allows multiple devices to connect to a network
+        - devices can form a LAN
+        - send the packets to other devices
+        - can transfer data to all devices (on a network)

 ## Wired